fjfernandez93/fligth-scrapper/README.md

-# scrapping
+# Flights scrapper

-some projects and scripts to learn scrapping concepts
+Application for scrap fligth websites and show the best combination in certain special conditions [this needs to be completed].